japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

   endpoint: RpcEndpoint): RpcEndpointRef
 ----

-Used when RpcEndpoint is requested for the xref:rpc:RpcEndpoint.adoc#self[RpcEndpointRef to itself]
+Used when RpcEndpoint is requested for the rpc:RpcEndpoint.md#self[RpcEndpointRef to itself]

 === [[fileServer]] RpcEnvFileServer